SamAbley/Showcase/README.md

 **SOC: Sharing Over The Cloud**

-Currently this is being updated
+This file is still currently being updated